Psychotic Disorders (cont.)

 - People with a psychotic disorder can exhibit signs of mild confusion or clumsiness.

-- Subtle minor physical features, such as highly arched palate or wide or narrow set eyes, have been described in psychotic disorders, but none of these findings alone allow the physician to make the diagnosis.
+- Subtle physical features, such as highly arched palate or wide or narrow set eyes, have been described in psychotic disorders, but none of these findings alone allow the physician to make the diagnosis.

 - Generally, results are normal for most psychotic disorders for the lab tests and imaging studies available to most doctors.
-If the person has a particular behavior as part of their mental disorder, such as drinking too much water, then this might show as a metabolic abnormality in the person's laboratory results.
+If the person has a particular behavior as part of their mental disease, such as drinking too much water, then this might show as a metabolic abnormality in the person's laboratory results.

 Get tips on therapy and treatment.